 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government; find out more.

-At least an upper second-class degree or postgraduate diploma from a UK university or equivalent.
+A good Honours degree (2:1 or higher) or postgraduate diploma from a UK university or equivalent.

 English language scores of 7.0 IELTS (no less than 6.5 in any band), 95 TOEFL (with no less than 22 in any band), or 67 (in all skills) Pearson Academic Test of English are required.